Code-Institute-Submissions/milestone-project-98/README.md

 8. Google Map and Address

-    - This provides users with a map displaying the cafe's location and the cafe's address.
+    - This provides users with a map displaying the cafe's location and the address.

 9. Opening hours